osg-htc/docs/docs/data/xrootd/install-standalone.md

         The directories specified this way are writable by default.
         Access controls should be managed via [authorization configuration](#configuring-authorization).

-1. In `/etc/xrootd/config.d/10-common-site-local.cfg`, add a line to set the `resourcename` variable to the [resource name](../../common/registration.md#registering-resources) of your XRootD service or to a value matching your supported VOs policies.
+1. In `/etc/xrootd/config.d/10-common-site-local.cfg`, add a line to set the `resourcename` variable.
+   Unless your supported VOs' policies state otherwise, this should match the [resource name](../../common/registration.md#registering-resources) of your XRootD service.
    For example, the XRootD service registered at the [University of Florida site](https://github.com/opensciencegrid/topology/blob/b14218d6e9d9df013a42e4d8538b2eeea615514c/topology/University%20of%20Florida/UF%20HPC/UFlorida-HPC.yaml#L250) should set the following configuration: